-This course covers the techniques and theories of the common surgical specialties and procedures listed below.
-Surgical pathology and anatomy will be reviewed throughout.
+This course covers the techniques and theories of common surgical specialties.
+Students will gain knowledge on specific techniques used in surgery as well as specific types of surgical procedures.
+This course builds on the basic surgical technology knowledge obtained from STI and STII; surgical pathology and anatomy will be reviewed throughout.